Skip to content

 Dr. Lame is recognized for her leadership in medical education, simulation, and telemedicine, and is deeply committed to diversity, equity, and inclusion.
 Her scholarly contributions include pioneering pediatric studies aimed at enhancing airway and emergency readiness through simulation-informed training

-Susan Fraymovich MD – PEM
+Susan Fraymovich, MD – PEM

 Co-Director The Pediatric Airway Learning Space